-The Council may decline to supply information via social media if technological constraints make it impractical or if information security considerations make it inappropriate to do so.
+The Council may decline to supply information via the requested format if technological constraints make it impractical or if information security considerations make it inappropriate to do so.
 In these circumstances, the Council will ask you for an alternative delivery method for the response.